- Canary Islands

 Puerto del Rosario is not the prettiest town on the island, but it's still a nice place to spend a couple of hours walking by the coast and discovering the sculpture park and the various murals around the city.
 The city has updated its image in the past years by placing around 100 sculptures throughout the city, so you can have a fun day discovering as many as possible.

-There's not many museums to visit in Fuerteventura, so the Salt Museum is good is you want to see something new, especially on a cloudy day when you don't feel like spending time on the beach.
-Afterwards you can have lunch at Los Caracolitos, a good restaurant with a beautiful view of a quiet beach.
+There are not many museums to visit in Fuerteventura, so the Salt Museum is good if you want to see something new, especially on a cloudy day when you don't feel like spending time on the beach.
+Afterward, you can have lunch at Los Caracolitos, a good restaurant with a beautiful view of a quiet beach.

 Almost every town on the island has its own market day and it's a nice way to shop locally for souvenirs to bring back home.
 Check our list of markets in Fuerteventura to see when the next one is and go to the atmosphere and to find some bargains.